+Common appliances are often sources of CO.
+If they are not properly maintained, are improperly xide can cause brain damage, death.
 IMPORTANT!
 This CO Alarm measures exposure to CO over time.
 It Alarms if CO levels are extremely high in a short period of time, or if CO levels reach a certain minimum over a long period of time.
 The CO Alarm generally sounds an Alarm before the onset of symptoms in average, healthy adults.
-Why is this important?
-Because you need to be warned of a potential CO problem while you can still react in ime.
-In many reported cases of CO exposure, victims may be aware that they are not feeling well, bu become disoriented and can no longer react well enough to exit the building or get help.
-Also, young hildren and pets may be the first affected.
-The average healthy adult might not feel any sympt when the CO Alarm sounds.
-However, people with cardiac or respiratory problems, infants, unborn babies, pregnant mothers, or elderly people can be more quickly and severely affected by CO.
-If you experience even mild symptoms of CO poisoning, consult your doctor immediately
+Why is is important?
+Because you need to be warned of a potential CO problem while you can still react in time.
+In many reported cases of CO exposure, victims may be aware that they are not feeling well, but become disoriented and can no longer react well enough to exit the building or get help.
+Also, young children and pets may be the first affected.
+The average healthy adult might not feel any symptoms when the CO Alarm sounds.
+However, people with cardiac or respiratory problems, infants, unborn pables, pregnant mothers, or elderly people can be more quickly and severely affected by CO.
+If you